Pylons/pyramid/docs/authorintro.rst

 until almost a decade of succesfully creating applications using Zope that I decided to write a different web framework.
-Although :mod:`repoze.bfg` takes inspiration from a variety of web frameworks, it owes more of its design ethos to Zope than any other.
+Although :mod:`repoze.bfg` takes inspiration from a variety of web frameworks, it owes more of its core design to Zope than any other.

 The "Repoze" brand existed before :mod:`repoze.bfg`.
 One of the first packages developed as part of the Repoze brand was a package named